bmwilli/resourceManagers/mesos/com.ibm.streams.mesos/README.md

 * How does Descriptor ResourceKind {CONTAINER, UNKNOWN, PHYSICAL_HOST,...} field impact how it is used?

 ## Future:
+* Ability to run Mesos Resource Manager as root or a user
+  * root would allow easier authentication with pam (security.runAsRoot)
+  * user would limit to single user if pam authentication used
+* Instructions and test for PKI authentication
 * Resource packing when offers have more resources that needed (see Building applications on mesos book)
 * If cpu and mem set to -1, then use entire offer for a resource...done
 * Marathon submission of framework